Rebraal/botc-tracker/README.md

 Kill / resurrect a player by pushing and holding their token.
 For Bishop shenanigans, you'll have to kill & resurrect to reset their dead vote.
 All kills must be manually input.

 Click Nominate to start a nomination.
-Click nominator (red dot & halo), then their target (blue dot & halo), then click to toggle all who vote (green halo).
-Finally, click end nomination.
+Click the nominator's token (they get a red dot & halo), then their target's token (blue dot & halo), then click tokens to toggle all who vote (green halo).
+Finally, click End Nomination.
 This gets stored in the ledger underneath, which can be deleted (trash can).

 Click Next Day at the end of the day.